 Ah, cleavage – it brings us such joy… Most of the time.
 Aside from being a source of food for tiny humans, our breasts are also the reason we can’t button our shirts properly, something that hurts us during PMS and jogging, something that we have to cover up on most beaches with swimsuits that get increasingly harder to find… need we go on?

-Despite the litany of drawbacks we just listed, we are pretty appreciative of our boobs (and our partner probably is too!), but when is the last time we really celebrate having them?
+Despite the litany of drawbacks we just listed, we are pretty appreciative of our boobs (and our partner probably is too!), but when is the last time we really celebrated having them?

 Top(less) o’the Morning to You!

-Sunday nearest August 26th (this year it is August 23rd) is Breast Appreciation Day (it’s actually Go Topless Day, but this sounded better) and we think you should celebrate it to the fullest.
+Sunday nearest August 26th is Breast Appreciation Day (it’s actually Go Topless Day, but this sounded better) and we think you should celebrate it to the fullest.
 The premise is very simple.
 Everything you usually do at home, do it topless.

 That’s right – cook topless, have coffee topless, eat topless, watch TV topless, butno touching allowed.
 If you want to spice things up even further, throw a remote controlled sex toy into the mix.
 You’ll both be crazy before the end of the day.
 Of course, you get to decide when to stop playing hard to get, but the naughty minds at LELO recommend you hold out for as long as you can.
 Play clueless and let your breasts do all the work for you – though if you’re looking to accessorize, they may take nipple clamps as a hint.